m-goldstein/pyhttpsmuggler/README.md

 ## Changelog
 ### 9/4/2021
 - Implemented a WebRequest class to generate arbitrary web requests with malformed fields and/or fuzz around for TE.CL and CL.TE vulnerabilities in web server configurations.
-### 9/5/2021
+### 9/5/2021 - 9/6/2021
 - Implemented a CLI using argparse and the WebRequest class.
 This introduces robustness and more opportunities for automation since worker threads can easily invoke specially-crafted requests by passing arguments over the CLI under the control of a parent thread or list of exploits to try.
-- Updated README with example usage and development logs
+- Updated README with example usages, and development logs
+- Started txt file outlining templates for various desync attacks for use in an automated auditing script.
 # Todo:
 ## pyhttpsuggler-cli
 1. [X] Improve  CLI for sending arbitrary requests from the command line rather than using driver scripts like smuggle.py.
 Maybe I will implement this in C++ or scapy depending on the advantages each choice offers...